Electricity Repair Certificate and Diploma Program Information

 An electrical technology certificate program might last 2-4 semesters and covers theoretical concepts through class lectures and technical skills through hands-on training.
 Some schools offer programs in partnership with nationally approved apprenticeship programs.
 Other schools might provide graduates with assistance acquiring apprenticeships upon completion of the program.

 Most programs combine courses on electrical theory with laboratory components that allow students to gain hands-on experience with electrical tools and techniques.
-Topics covered include the following:
+Topics covered include:

 - Electrical theory